linzmacd/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard Analysis

 ## Overview
 The purpose of our analysis is to determine how many current Pewlett-Hackard employees are nearing retirement age and determine how this "silver tsunami" will affect the PH workforce.
-We will break down retirement numbers by department, as well as identify cohorts of younger employees who might be good candidates for mentorship to help ease the transition.
+We will break down retirement numbers by title, as well as identify cohorts of younger employees who might be good candidates for mentorship to help ease the transition.

 ## Results